 Financial Controls: The Societies President and Treasurer are to control the funds of the Society in accordance with the Students’ Unions Financial Regulations and paragraph 4.4 of this document.

-The Societies account balances and transactions can be obtained and viewed via the Societies Dashboard.
+The Societies account balances and transactions can be obtained and viewed via the Student Dashboard.

 Societies are strictly forbidden to setup or hold bank accounts for the society.
 It is against Charity law for this to occur.
 Any members or society found to be in possession of an independent bank account will face disciplinary sanctions.